etsuprun/halefdocs/index.rst

 1. Double-click the PlayPrompt on your canvas
 2. Under *Media*, click on `Not Configured`.
 3. Press *Add Entry*.
-4. In Content Type, choose Text.
+4. In Content Type, choose *Text*.
 5. In the text box, type "Hello world!"
 6. Hit OK three times.